-The desert island sandwiched between Kota Kinabalu and Labuan attracts all kinds of tourists.
-Survivor fans want to see where the successful series began or to get a taste of being marooned themselves.
+The desert island, sandwiched between Kota Kinabalu and Labuan, attracts all kinds of tourists.
+Survivor fans want to see where the successful series began and get a taste of what it’s like to be marooned.
 The adventurous can explore the pristine wilderness, hike jungle trails and visit the rare mud volcanoes at the centre of the island.
-Others might want to relax in a chalet at either Pulau Tiga Resort or Gaya Island Resort and have a chance to stay on a desert island but in comfort.
-Pulau Tiga has a reputation for snorkelling and diving with a vibrant coral and diverse array of marine life in the nearby sea.
-Large groups of eagles and hornbills call the island home too.
+Others might want to relax in a chalet at either Pulau Tiga Resort or Gaya Island Resort – a rare chance to stay on a desert island in comfort.
+Pulau Tiga is well-regarded for snorkelling and diving, with vibrant coral and diverse marine life abound.
+Large groups of eagles and hornbills call the island home, too.

-The Survivor Island takes more time and preparation to visit compared to Tunku Abdul Rahman National Park.
-Pulau Tiga is located 55 kilometres (34 miles) southwest of Kota Kinabalu and opposite the vast marshy wetlands of the Klias Peninsular.
-Visitors have a few options depending on time availability and budget.
-Independent travellers need to first head to Kuala Penyu some 120 kilometres (75 miles) from Kota Kinabalu, which takes approximately two hours.
+Visiting Pulau Tiga requires more time and preparation than nearby areas such as Tunku Abdul Rahman National Park.
+The island is 55km (34mi) southwest of Kota Kinabalu and opposite the vast wetlands of the Klias Peninsula.
+Visitors have a few options, depending on available time and budget.
+Independent travellers need to first head to Kuala Penyu from Kota Kinabalu, a 120km (75mi) journey that takes approximately two hours by car.
 The ferry then takes 40 minutes to reach Pulau Tiga.
-Others join a day tour from Sabah’s capital that takes approximately 11 hours in total.
 It’s also possible to charter a speedboat directly from Jesselton Point in Kota Kinabalu.